 Specific blood and stool testing is necessary to identify the type of infection and food intolerance specific to affecting heart disease.
 Varying types of bacteria respond differently to different types of treatment, making it crucial to identify accurately the underlying cause of your inflammatory conditions.
 Accurate treatment measures are then undertaken resulting in complete recovery, addressing sound nutritional levels, allergies and intolerance, gut malabsorption and inflammatory processes, dietary factors, cholesterol, triglycerides, and genetic mutations, rather than relying on medications to control symptoms for life.
 Medications to control symptoms rather than treating the cause may lead to side effects, which may create further health complications in the future, which is why it is important to completely investigate your particular circumstances.
 Reduce your risk of heart disease for life, for you and your family’s sake, with the right testing and treatment, without the need for lifelong medication.

-Combining the experience of our practitioners with the advanced testing facility at Advanced Wellness & Behavioural Centre including Esteck and functional pathology, we may accurately determine almost immediately what is underlying your condition to design a health program unique to you for the most effective and best treatment available for your physical and mental health.
+Combining the experience of our practitioners with the advanced testing facility at Advanced Wellness & Behavioural Centre including functional pathology, we may accurately determine almost immediately what is underlying your condition to design a health program unique to you for the most effective and best treatment available for your physical and mental health.
 This testing regime leaves nothing to the imagination reducing treatment time and financial investment for quick resolution for your health concerns.